tylerzak/azure-network-protocols/README.md

 <img src="https://i.gyazo.com/f0659314f7206e6b99bce2d495a4c207.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After creating an inbound security rule under the Linux virtual machine's network security group on Azure to block incoming ping traffic, I observed its effects.
-As expected, the requests timed out due to the rule I had implemented.
-Additionally, Wireshark was unable to capture any replies, further confirming the rule's effectiveness.
-Once the rule was deleted, traffic resumed as expected.
+Next, I created an inbound security rule in the Linux virtual machine's network security group on Azure to block incoming ping traffic.
+I observed the effects of this rule, which caused the ping requests to time out as expected.
+Additionally, Wireshark was unable to capture any replies, further confirming that the rule was working.
+After deleting the rule, traffic resumed normally.
 </p>
 <br />